DSD-DBS/capella-collab-manager/docs/docs/admin/settings/tools/pure_variants.md

 <!-- prettier-ignore -->
 !!! warning
     The setup can only be performed by administrators.
-If you want to get access as user, please refer to [Get access to the `pure::variants` license as user](#get-access-to-the-purevariants-license-as-user)
+If a user wants to get access, please refer to [Get access to the `pure::variants` license as user](#get-access-to-the-purevariants-license-as-user)

 ### Set License Server URL and Upload `license.lic`